Web-Dev-Uni-Tutorials/intro-to-sass/README.md

 The following link explains the basics of Sass - https://sass-lang.com/guide.

 ## CSS Libraries and Fraemworks
 * Have a look on the lecture slides.
-Find a library e.g. Animate.css you might want to use for your assignment.
+Find a library (e.g. Animate.css) you might want to use for your assignment.
 * See if you can create a simple example that uses the library.
 * Next pick a framework e.g. Bootstrap.
 Again, see if you can create a simple example that uses the framework.
 * Compare the two approaches libraries vs frameworks.
-* How easy do you think it will be to customise the library/framework to create a unique design for a website.
+* How easy do you think it will be to create a unique design for a website if you use the library/framework.